Governance Standard 2 only applies to charities with members. For example, incorporated associations, companies and unincorporated associations.

 If your charity is a company, read more about the changes for charities registered with ASIC and ACNC.

-It has provided a copy of its rules to the ACNC and these rules require the Centre to hold an election to choose new board members.
+It has provided a copy of its rules to the ACNC, and these rules require the centre to hold an election to choose new board members.

-The Parkwest Cat Home is a small charity that operates a shelter for unwanted cats.
+A New South Wales-based cat home is a small charity that operates a shelter for unwanted cats.